Careers

 • Be willing/able to work in adverse weather and challenging field conditions.

 The applicant must have superior communication skills; be dedicated to high-quality results; be a team player; be highly motivated and have a positive attitude.
 Must be able to correspond with clients, contractors, and stakeholders (including First Nations, government, regulatory agencies, and landowners) in a professional way.
-The candidate must be able to manage time effectively, both independently and in team environments, and be dedicated to high-quality results.
+The candidate must be able to manage time effectively, both independently and in team environments.

 CanNorth offers competitive wages, excellent benefits, and a modern office with employee-oriented facilities and programs.
-Interested candidates are requested to e-mail resumes to the address below. î-nitawîthimihcik nîhithaw athisitiniwak kâ-kî-kîsîhtâcik sâpo-ayamihcikîwin (Qualified Indigenous professionals are encouraged to apply).
+Interested candidates are requested to e-mail resumes to Human Resources. î-nitawîthimihcik nîhithaw athisitiniwak kâ-kî-kîsîhtâcik sâpo-ayamihcikîwin (qualified Indigenous professionals are encouraged to apply).
+Thank you: Tiniki

 Thank you to all who apply; only applicants who have been shortlisted will be contacted.